secureCodeBox/documentation/blog/2021-10-27-sast-scanning.md

 ### Getting The Results Into DefectDojo

-SecureCodeBox has had a [DefectDojo integration][defectdojo-scb] for a while.
+_secureCodeBox_ has had a [DefectDojo integration][defectdojo-scb] for a while.
-It allows you to automatically import data from your scans to DefectDojo, and optionally pull the results of the import back into secureCodeBox.
+It allows you to automatically import data from your scans to DefectDojo, and optionally pull the results of the import back into _secureCodeBox_.
 You can control how the imported data is assigned to products, engagements and tests in DefectDojo by using scan annotations, which also support templating for cascading scans.
 For example, the following extended cascading scan definition now assigns each scan to a DefectDojo product for that repository, and also includes some version information.